 - Restructure data to reduce the use of sparsely populated tables.
 A sparse data matrix can impact overall performance.
 Rather than storing data in a single, sparse table, separate out columns into separate, more populated tables wherever possible.
 For extremely sparse data tables, consider setting up an entity-attribute-value schema.

-- Consider handling some complex calculations within the database in advance.
-Consider storing some aggregate tables within the database to perform these complex calculations in advance.
-However, still utilize the raw data whenever possible, as this supports greater drill down capability and Explore flexibility.
+- Consider handling some complex calculations within the database in advance, and storing aggregate tables to perform these calculations within the database.
+However, continue to utilize the raw data whenever possible, as this supports greater drill down capability and Explore flexibility.

 - Ensure that indexes are present on all tables within the database.
 Indexes are vital, because they enable the database to order columns so it can find different rows on the disk quickly.
 However, ensure that superfluous indexes aren't added, as indexes do take up space on disk.

-- Place indexes on foreign keys or timestamps.
-It is recommended that indexes be placed on foreign keys for commonly joined tables and timestamps for time-ordered tables.
+- Place indexes on foreign keys for commonly joined tables and on timestamps for time-ordered tables.

 - Lower the isolation level within the database.
-Lowering the isolation level will decrease replication lag and moderate the database’s use of locking conditions.
+Lowering the isolation level decreases replication lag and moderates the database's use of locking conditions.